astorm/pestle/docs/pestle-library.md

 The above pestle invocation runs the `some-command` program, and passes it three individual arguments, _Hello_, _World_, and the full string _You are Great_.

 Pestle is just PHP under the hood.
 You could just [grab the global `$argv` array](https://www.php.net/manual/en/reserved.variables.argv.php) and access the raw arguments.
-However, pestle gives you a system for defining the sort or arguments you program takes.
+However, pestle gives you a system for defining the sort or arguments you program takes, and receiving them in a less-global way.

 In the PHP DocBlock for your `pestle_cli` function, the `@argument` lines define which arguments your program expects.